KShebek/cbe504/main.typ

 === The van~'t Hoff Equation

-// Note to self: The Arrhenius aside was more problematic than not.
-Should probably avoid going forward.

 With our understanding of the role of thermodynamics, we can understand how Arrhenius came about his famous equation through making an analogy to prior work by van~'t Hoff.
 Let us assume we have a reaction an elementary isomerization reaction of $ce("P <=> Q")$ in equilibrium.
 We start with the definition of Gibbs free energy given by